Make sure these pool essentials are in that bag!

 - Puddle jumper.
 If you have a child between the ages of 2 and 5, you need this.
 Yes, need.
 Of course, no flotation device is a substitute for supervision, but this ridiculously effective one is definitely a substitute for your arms.
 Available on Amazon.

 - Insulated lunch bag.
 See number 5.
-We have a few from Gap and from Lands’ End.
+We have a few from Lands’ End or use a large one from Amazon.

-- Garmin 920xt GPS watch.
+- Apple watch.
 Waterproof.
 Tracks laps.
 Displays texts from your phone while you’re under the water.
 And helps you along with the countdown from “10 more minutes, guys!”
 Available on Amazon.

 - Nose clip.
 Yeah, I’m a baby who doesn’t like to get water in my nose.
 Available on Amazon.